epfl-matmat/matmat.org/news/2025/01/shapes.md

 +++
-title       = "Exhibition Shapes: Patterns in Art and Science" rss_pubdate = Date(2025, 01, 16)
-type        = "outreach"
-startpage   = true
+title       = "Exhibition Shapes: Patterns in Art and Science" rss         = "Michael co-organises an exhibition at the EPFL Pavilions named 'Shapes: Patterns in Art and Science'" rss_pubdate = Date(2025, 01, 16) type        = "outreach" startpage   = true